Millennials in Law Enforcement

 While not all technology is conducive to police work, departments should keep an eye on technology trends and take advantage of millennials’ comfort with technology by using cutting edge collaboration and communication tools.

-Millennials can be a huge asset to law enforcement agencies, but in order to attract and retain millennial officers, departments need to be willing to re-examine some traditional structures, encourage collaboration and invest in technology.
+Millennials can be a tremendous asset to police departments.
+But to attract and retain millennials in law enforcement, departments need to be willing to re-examine some traditional recruitment structures, encourage collaboration, and invest in technology.